speters9/JobMatch/README.md

 │
 ├── notebooks          <- Includes base implementation.
 │
 └── jobmatch           <- Source code for use in this project.
     │
-    ├── __init__.py             <- Makes jobmatch a Python module
-    │
     ├── JobMatch.py             <- Factory implementation of JobMatch class, a factory for calling the various algorithms.
     │